papir805/ElectroniCart-Sales-Analysis/README.md

         * How do the NSMs change over time?
         * Which month(s) see the highest or lowest NSMs?
     * Loyalty Program Performance
-        * How do the NSMs compare for regular vs. loyalty customers?
+        * How do the NSMs compare for loyalty vs. non-loyalty customers?
 2) **Refunds**
     * North Star Metrics (NSM)
         * Total amount refunded